Farama-Foundation/ViZDoom/docs/environments/creatingCustom.md

-# Creating a custom enviroment
+# Creating a custom environment

 This page is under development.
 For now you can check the original ViZDoom tutorial [here](https://vizdoom.cs.put.edu.pl/tutorial) that covers this topic.